lisaostman/reactportfolio/README.md

 # Portfolio

 ## The Short Version:
 A mobile-friendly portfolio webpage that contains my resume, contact details, previous projects and 'about me' content.
+It was created using React.js components and holds a seperate axios call to Github, that picks up all of my Github repositories and their descriptions for ease of viewing in portfolio format.

 ## More in-depth user control:
 Languages Used: